thbishop/kv/README.md

 The API uses [consul](https://consul.io) for it's persistence layer.

-Have a look at the ["Local Development" section](https://github.com/thbishop/kv#local-development) of this `README` to find out how to work with the API locally.
+Have a look at the [Local Development section](https://github.com/thbishop/kv#local-development) of this `README` to find out how to work with the API locally.